equinor/fmu-tools/CONTRIBUTING.rst

 In addition:
 ~~~~~~~~~~~~

 * Start with documentation and tests.
-Think and communicate first!
+Think, design and communicate first!

 * Docstrings shall start and end with """ and use Google style.

 * Use pytest as testing engine

-* Code shall be be Python 2.7.13 + and python 3.4 + compliant
+* Code shall be Python 2.7.13 + (until mid 2020) and python 3.4 + compliant

 Use flake8 and/or pylint to check